The month was June 2015.

-This post is the start of a series of posts on the story of how I decided to buy a house, and 19 months which have followed.
+This post is the start of a series of posts on the story of how I decided to buy a house, and my experiences which have followed.
 In this series of posts, I want to hit on a lot of different things: income from roommates, benefits of owning real estate, stresses of home ownership, pride of a job well done, and why I’d recommend all young people to buy a house or duplex and rent it out if possible.

 Back to the story.
 In Minneapolis, Minnesota, the natural next place to look for young adults (22-35) is the Uptown area.
 Minneapolis is a large, vibrant city with many different neighborhoods: University of Minnesota and the surrounding area, Northeast Minneapolis, Downtown, Uptown (Calhoun-Isles), the area near Lake Nokomis, the area near Lake Harriet, North Minneapolis, etc. Each of these have their own unique feel to them; Uptown is right next to 2 large lakes where in the Summer time, the beach and rooftop bars are always popping!

 A quick digression: I know what you are probably thinking… Minnesota?
 Isn’t that the place where it’s negative temperatures for some of the year?!?
 Yes… sadly.. as I’m writing this post, it is about 10 degree outside.
 What’s funny as well is I just got back from a game of broomball (it’s like hockey but with boots and a mini soccer ball) Yes, Minnesota has some horrible winter days, but the Summers and Falls are amazing.